Sequence-to-Sequence Models

 Sequence-to-Sequence (Seq2Seq) models are a fundamental class of

-deep learning architectures tailored to transform
+deep learning architectures designed to transform

 Natural Language Processing (NLP)